nakamura41/LeagueofLegends_Data_Analysis/README.md

-# KE5107_LeagueofLegends
+# League of Legends matches analysis
-Repository to contain all the R scripts that we develop for the KE5107 course CA assessment on the League of Legends dataset
+Repository to contain all the R scripts that we develop for the KE5107 course CA assessment on the League of Legends matches data.

 ## Description of files